Antonin Magne: Early career

 Magne became a professional cyclist in 1927.
 He was part of the Alleluia Team which, with Pierre Magne, Julien Moineau, Marius Gallotini, Arsène Alancourt, and André Cauet, won the 1927 GP Wolber, considered the unofficial world road race championship.

 Magne first rode the Tour in 1927, alongside André Leducq in the France team.

 1931 Tour de France

 In 1931, defending champion André Leducq was not in good shape, so Magne took over the role as team leader.
-Although he was repeatedly attacked by the Italian Pesanti and the Belgian, Jef Demuysere, Magne was able to win the race.
+Although he was repeatedly attacked by the Italian Antonio Pesanti and the Belgian, Jef Demuysere, Magne was able to win the race.

 1932 to 1933

 In 1932, Magne did not defend his Tour de France title; instead he started in the Giro d'Italia, but could not impress.
 In 1933, Magne returned in the Tour de France, and finished in 8th place.

 1934 Tour de France

 In 1934, Magne again started in the Tour de France, in a strong French team.
 Magne led from the second day and his team won 19 of the 23 stages, Magne himself winning two stages, including the first time trial in the Tour de France, over 80 km from La Roche-sur-Yon to Nantes.
 His hopes looked over when he broke a wheel on the descent from l'Hospitalet to Ax-les-Thermes in the Pyrenees.
 He was rescued by the youngest rider in his team, René Vietto, who handed him his own wheel despite being in third place himself.

 The next day Magne again had trouble.
 Vietto was just ahead of him on the Col de Portet d'Aspet, turned and saw his leader waving a wheel and rode back down the hill to hand him his own.
 Vietto wept by the roadside as he waited for another wheel.
 Magne won the Tour and France dominated it but Vietto, who finished fifth, was the hero.
 He also won the Grand Prix des Nations, the unofficial world championship of the individual time trial, for the first time that year.